This post may contain affiliate sales links. Please see my full disclosure policy for details

 Follow Beyond Frosting:

-This mouthwatering, super moist chocolate cake, is a homemade chocolate cake topped with a silky chocolate cream cheese frosting.
-The chocolate cake just melts in your mouth, it’s a light and fluffy cake that stays moist for days.
+This easy homemade chocolate cake and topped with a silky chocolate cream cheese frosting.
+It’s a light and fluffy cake that stays moist for days.

 For the cake: